nikola-ng/M5_ForecastingAccuracy/README.md

 https://www.kaggle.com/c/m5-forecasting-accuracy

 ## Description of my work
-In this repository, I deployed a framework for this competition, with just LightGBM model, it would help you to jump on private leader board ranked 12 (private score 0.54928).
+In this repository, I deployed a framework for this competition such as fetching data, eda, feature engineering, prepare model and prediction.
+With just LightGBM model, it would help you to jump on private leader board ranked 12 (private score 0.54928).

 ## Data of this competition
 You can download data from this site https://www.kaggle.com/c/m5-forecasting-accuracy/data